Ask Question

 PET protocols are not yet standardized in regular practice -- that is, it can be done differently at various centers, which can affect the SUV readings:

-(1) the dose of the tracer, (2) the length of the scan,
+(1) the dose of the tracer,

-(3) your blood sugar levels, (4) how long after therapy,
+(3) your blood sugar levels,

 (5) the type of therapy (chemo / Rituxan / RIT) ...

-can influence the readings.
+all can influence the readings.
 So it's not yet an exact science.

-Generally, concern increases if the SUV in one tumor region is many times greater than in another tumor area ... but your doctor will know about this and discuss if it is.
+Generally, concern increases if the SUV in one tumor region is many times greater than in another tumor area ... but your doctor will know about this and discuss this if it is.

 The use of PET to judge if a treatment is effective early (after one or two rounds of therapy) will require standardized methods of using PET -- and clinical research to confirm that the test can be used reliably for this purpose for the different subtypes of lymphoma.